luantran/concordia-safe-path/README.md

 | Android Emulator | Press `a` in terminal | Emulator must be running first |
 | iOS Simulator | Press `i` in terminal | macOS only |
 | Physical device | Scan QR code with Expo Go | Must be on same WiFi network |
-Not sure about the iOS one, tbh
----

 ---